for Submitting the H-1B Extension Application

 - Print on department letterhead the Certification Regarding the Release of Controlled Technology or Technical Data to Foreign Persons in the U.S.

 - Complete the Prevailing Wage Request Form.
+Include a copy of the job description as posted in RAPS.

 - Complete Actual Wage Calculation & Agreement of Notification of Change in Employment Sheet.
 Make sure that affirmative action approval has been granted when required before submitting this application.